christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

 The server MUST provide a structured document to the client which provides
 * a list of supported record types
-* a list of applicable controls
+* a list of applicable dns_controls
-* minimum, maximum and default values for controls
+* minimum, maximum and default values for dns_controls

 # Conventions and Definitions